elm-community/elm-test/README.md

 port responses : Signal (Maybe String)
 ```
 You can examine `ScriptExample.elm` to see exactly how these are required.
+For a detailed log capturing the entire
+setup process for the command line example, see: [ScriptExample.md](https://github.com/deadfoxygrandpa/Elm-Test/blob/master/ScriptExample.md).